North Carolina man identified as victim of John Wayne Gacy

 Associated Press

-In a statement, Alexander’s sister, Carolyn Sanders, thanked the sheriff’s office for giving the family some level of “closure.”
+Though Dart said Alexander’s mother and other relatives didn’t want to speak publicly about his identification as a Gacy victim, Alexander’s sister, Carolyn Sanders, made clear that the family never stopped thinking of what might have become of him.

-“It is hard, even 45 years later, to know the fate of our beloved Wayne,” Sanders wrote.
+“It is hard, even 45 years later, to know the fate of our beloved Wayne,” Sanders wrote in a statement released by Dart’s office.
 “He was killed at the hands of a vile and evil man.
 Our hearts are heavy, and our sympathies go out to the other victims’ families. … We can now lay to rest what happened and move forward by honoring Wayne.”

 Alexander’s remains were among 26 sets that police found in the crawl space under Gacy’s home just outside the city.
 Three other victims were found buried on Gacy’s property and another four people whom Gacy admitted killing were found in waterways south of Chicago.

-In 2011, Dart’s office exhumed the remains of eight victims, including Alexander, who had been buried without police knowing who they were.
-Dart called on anyone who had a male relative disappear in the Chicago area in the 1970s to submit DNA.
-That was the time when Gacy was luring young men and boys to his home to eventually kill them.
+Eight victims, including Alexander, were buried before police could determine who they were.
+But Dart’s office exhumed the eight sets of remains in 2011 and called on anyone who had a male relative disappear in the Chicago area in the 1970s, when Gacy was trolling for victims, to submit DNA.

 Within weeks, the sheriff’s office announced that it had identified one set of remains as those of William Bundy, a 19-year-old construction worker.
 In 2017, it identified a second set as those of 16-year-old Jimmy Haakenson, who disappeared after he phoned his mother in Minnesota and told her that he was in Chicago.

-According to the sheriff’s office’s news release, the last known record of Alexander’s life were traffic tickets he received, the last one in January 1976 — a year in which he earned little money.
-How he crossed paths with one of the most notorious serial killers in American history is a mystery, as authorities say all they know is that “Alexander lived in an area that was frequented by Gacy and where other identified victims had previously lived.”
-Gacy lured some victims to his house by promising to hire them for construction jobs, but Alexander worked in bars and clubs.
+The last known records of Alexander’s life were traffic tickets he received, the last of which came in January 1976.
+Unlike many victims who were lured to Gacy’s home with the promise that he’d get them construction work, Alexander worked in bars and clubs and there was no record of him working in construction or having made contact with Gacy.

+But Alexander did live in an area that Gacy frequented and that was where some Gacy’s other victims had lived, including Bundy.

-The identification of Alexander came together when the sheriff’s department teamed up with the DNA Doe Project, a nonprofit that uses genetic information to locate relatives of dead people who have not been identified.
-The organization compared the DNA profile from the unidentified victim’s remains to profiles on a genealogy website to find potential relatives.
+Unlike with Bundy and Haakenson, who were identified because family members heeded Dart’s 2011 call for the public to submit DNA, Alexander was identified through a partnership between the sheriff’s office and the DNA Doe Project.
+The nonprofit compared Victim #5’s DNA profile to profiles on a genealogy website to find potential relatives.
 That led it to Alexander’s family, and Alexander’s mother and half-brother provided their DNA for comparison.

 Between the genetic testing, financial records, post-mortem reports and other information, investigators were able to confirm that the remains were Alexander’s.
-And determining when he was killed largely stemmed from knowing when the victim who was buried on top of him went missing.
+They were able to get a general sense of when he was killed because they knew when the victim who was buried on top of him went missing.

-Dart and Lt.
-Jason Moran, who headed the investigation, said the department might be able to use the method used to identify Alexander to identify scores of other people in the county who died and were buried anonymously.
+Dart and Moran said the department might be able to use the method used to identify Alexander to identify scores of other people in the county who died and were buried anonymously.

 “This is one of the newest investigative tools for investigations of missing and unidentified persons,” Moran said.

-Dart said Alexander’s family wasn’t ready to speak publicly about the identification and his office declined to give Alexander’s hometown.
+Dart declined to give Alexander’s hometown, saying the family hasn’t said if it wants to bring his remains to North Carolina or keep them where they’ve been buried for all these years.
 But in its news release, the sheriff’s office did thank the police department in Erwin, about 35 miles (56 kilometers) south of Raleigh, for its help.

 The submission of DNA from people who suspected Gacy might have killed their loved ones has helped police solve at least 11 cold cases of homicides that had nothing to do with Gacy, who was executed in 1994.
 It has also helped families find loved ones who while missing, were alive, including a man in Oregon who had no idea his family was looking for him.